IRVLUTD/irvl-fetch-3d-model/README.md

 # 🚀 Overview

 - This repository is dedicated to the **3D modeling of the Fetch robot** for use in the IRVL lab.
-- For sensor-related configurations, ROS packages, and scripts, refer to the [fetch_ros_IRVL repository](https://github.com/IRVLUTD/fetch_ros_IRVL).
-- This repository is included as a submodule here to allow seamless integration with the 3D models.
+- For sensor-related configurations, ROS packages, and scripts, refer to the [fetch_ros_IRVL repository](https://github.com/IRVLUTD/fetch_ros_IRVL) which is included as a submodule here to allow seamless integration with the 3D models.
 ---

 ![teaser](./media/real-syn-fetch-model.png)

 # ⚙️ Setup